Empty properties – who is responsible for the Council Tax?

 Unoccupied and unfurnished properties

-If you own an unoccupied and unfurnished property, you will therefore be liable for the full Council Tax for up to two years, then if it remains empty for more than 2 years, the level of charge will increase - see the next paragraph.
+If you own an unoccupied and unfurnished property that is empty for over 7 days, you will therefore be liable for the full Council Tax.
+If the property remains empty for more than 2 years, the level of charge will increase - see the next paragraph.

 Property empty for over 2 years

 Once a property has been empty for over 2 years, a ‘long-term empty premium’ can be applied, if councils wish to apply it.
 Leeds City Council has decided to set a premium of 50%, so the rate of Council Tax payable is 150% for properties empty for over 2 years.

 This decision is in line with the Council's policy on long-term empty properties.
 The strategy is designed to return to use property which has been empty for long periods and which can contribute to the decline of areas of the city.

 It may be that the owner is trying their best to either sell the property or find new occupiers.
 However, now that the decision has been made to grant no discount, this will apply to all empty domestic properties in Leeds which would previously have qualified for exemption class C or exemption class A.

 As mentioned above, from 01.04.2013 there is no exemption for properties in need of, or undergoing, repair or refurbishment.
 However if you wish to apply for an exemption for a period before 01.04.13, there is a claim form in the documents section.